antor44/livestream_video/README.md

 *   **Level 3 (Creative):** Uses the same wide context as Level 2 but gives the AI permission to intelligently fix or complete fragmented sentences, which is ideal for live streams where words might be cut off.

 You can select your preferred context level from the new dropdown menu in the "Online translation" section of the UI.

+**Important Note on Models:** While many models like `gemini-3-flash-preview` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
+Please check your billing status if you intend to use Pro models.

+**Model Recommendations for High-Quality Subtitles (Long Media):**

+*   **Paid API key recommended:** The Gemma-27 model on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
+It provides good results for major-language translations and for improving same-language transcription.
+Use **Gemini Pro 3.1** when either the source or destination language is non-major.

+*Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*

 #### How to Enable Gemini Translation